* Chancellor Merkel's party beaten for 6th time in 2011

 The beleaguered FDP, which had attempted to attract voters in Berlin with its increasingly euro-sceptic tactics, plunged to 2 percent from 7.6 percent in 2006, exit polls showed.

 Their eroding support nationwide could destabilise Merkel's centre-right coalition, analysts said.

 Merkel, under fire for her hesitant leadership in the euro zone crisis, is halfway through a four-year term.
 But election setbacks for her CDU have hurt her standing before the vote on euro zone measures in parliament on Sept.
 29.

 "We would be wise to show humility about this result," said a visibly stunned FDP deputy party leader, Christian Lindner.
 "It's a low-point but also a wake up call.
 We knew it was going to be a difficult year and that's been dramatically confirmed."

 The SPD won 29.5 percent of the vote in Berlin, down from 30.8 percent in 2006 in Germany's largest city with 3.4 million inhabitants, according to an exit poll on ARD television.

 SPD Mayor Klaus Wowereit appeared to be headed for a third five-year term, with the Greens as his most likely coalition partner.
-It was another bitter defeat for Merkel's CDU ahead of a crucial euro zone rescue vote in parliament in two weeks.

 The CDU won 23.5 percent, up slightly from 21.3 percent in 2006 but well below the 40 percent the party used to win in Berlin in the 1980s and 1990s.
 The Greens won 18 percent, up from 13.1 percent in 2006, and the Left party fell to 11.5 percent from 13.4 percent.